Caught in the cosmic web: environmental effects on subhalo abundance and internal density profiles: The dependence of subhalo population properties on the cosmic web

 Here, we will use the subhalo velocity functions as another measure of subhalo size and abundance.
 The circular velocity, denoted as $\mathrm{\textit{V}_{circ}}$, is conventionally expressed as:

-where $M\!\left(<r\right)$ is the mass enclosed inside a sphere of radius, $r$, centered at the (sub)halo center.
+where $M\!\left(<r\right)$ is the mass enclosed inside a sphere of radius, $r$, centered at the (sub)halo centre.
 Each subhalo has the maximum circular velocity, \vmax{}, which represents the peak value of the circular velocity profile that is attained at a radius \rmax{}.
 We use \vmax{} as a stable measure of the abundance of the subhalo population.

-In Fig.~\ref{fig:shvf_1}, we show the cumulative abundance of subhalos (SHVF), $\overline{N}(>\nu)$, as a function of $\nu$ = $\vmax{}/\textit{V}_{200}$, where $\textit{V}_{200}$ is the circular velocity of the host halo at \rvir{}.
-The subhalos in bins of host masses (now with the corresponding $\langle V_{200}\rangle$ values) across different environments are presented in the same manner as described in Fig. \ref{fig:shmf}.
-The solid red line presents the best-fit to the mean subhalo count in Milky Way-mass halos within \rvir{} of the host from \cite{10.1093/mnras/stu1829}.
-The bottom sub-panels show the ratio of $\overline{N}({>}\nu)$ in each environment to that of the equally weighted sample.
-The qualitative behavior with host samples and environments is similar to what we have seen in Fig. \ref{fig:shmf}, albeit with some slight differences.
+In Fig.~\ref{fig:shvf_1}, we show the cumulative abundance of subhaloes~(SHVF), $\overline{N}(>\nu)$, as a function of $\nu$ = $\vmax{}/{V}_{200}$, where ${V}_{200}$ is the circular velocity of the host halo at \rvir{}.
+The subhaloes in bins of host masses (now with the corresponding $\langle V_{200}\rangle$ values) across different environments are presented in the same manner as described in Fig. \ref{fig:shmf}.
+The solid red line presents the best-fit to the mean subhalo count in Milky Way-mass haloes within \rvir{} of the host from \cite{10.1093/mnras/stu1829}.
+The middle sub-panels show the fractional deviation of the SHVF, $\Dequal\!\left(>\nu\right),$ of each environmental sample with respect to the equally weighted sample.
+The lower sub-panels present the fractional deviation compared to the cosmic mean sample, $\Dcm\!\left(>\nu\right)$.
+The qualitative behaviour with host samples and environments is similar to what we have seen in Fig. \ref{fig:shmf}, albeit with some slight differences.
 As the host halo mass decreases, the dependence on the cosmic web environment increases.
-The environmental dependence of the abundance of subhalos observed in Fig.~\ref{fig:shmf} is confirmed in Fig.~\ref{fig:shvf_1}.
+The environmental dependence of the abundance of subhaloes observed in Fig.~\ref{fig:shmf} is confirmed in Fig.~\ref{fig:shvf_1}.
+However, while the SHMF shows a strong dependence on host halo mass, the SHVF exhibits a weaker but still noticeable dependence on host mass, consistent with findings from previous studies \citep{Hellwing2016,2023MNRAS.518..157M}.
 The fact that the environmental trends depicted both in SHMF and SHVF are in large qualitative agreement reassures us that the trends and effects we see here are real and robust down to the simulation resolution limit.